MicrosoftDocs/windows-dev-docs/hub/apps/get-started/samples.md

 # Sample applications for Windows development

 This page is targeted at users who are looking for Windows development samples that demonstrate specific tasks, features, and API usage patterns.

-See our [Samples Browser](/samples/browse/) for a more comprehensive overview of Windows development samples.
+The samples in this document demonstrate features from Windows App SDK / WinUI 3, UWP / WinUI 2, .NET MAUI, and more.
+See our [Samples Browser](/samples/browse/) for a more extensive samples catalogue.

 Most of the samples identified in this document contain Solution (`.sln`) files that can be opened in Visual Studio.
 Refer to each resource's `Readme` for additional instructions.

 ## Windows App SDK / WinUI 3 samples